kkamara/aws-nodejs-reactjs-blog-microservices/readme.md

 # AWS NodeJS ReactJS Blog Microservices

 NodeJS API microservices and ReactJS 19 microservice using the AWS Serverless Framework.
+This project includes a custom event bus implementation.

 * [Using Postman?](#postman)